projectcalico/calico/release/RELEASING.md

 1. Push the branch to `github.com/projectcalico/calico` and create a pull request.
 Get it reviewed and ensure it passes CI before moving to the next step.

+1. If this is the first release from this release branch i.e. `vX.Y.0`, create a new Calico X.Y.x PPA in launchpad

 ### 4.b Build and publish the repository in Semaphore

 To build and publish the release artifacts, find the desired commit [in Semaphore](https://tigera.semaphoreci.com/projects/calico), verify that all tests for that